se2p/programming-styles-ss-2020-program-description/README.md

 The program we will implement is a non-interactive, non-competitive game called "Preys and Hunters" which is modeled after the kids' board game from Ravensburger [*"Tempo, kleine Fische!"*](https://www.ravensburger.de/23334/product.html), which is also known as "Avanti, Mare!"

-A short description of the game is available [here](https://boardgamegeek.com/boardgame/24658/avanti-mare)  while the official rules, as defined by Ravensburger, can be found[here](https://www.ravensburger.de/spielanleitungen/ecm/Spielanleitungen/229617_23334%2072dpi.pdf).
+A short description of the game is available [here](https://boardgamegeek.com/boardgame/24658/avanti-mare)  while the official rules, as defined by Ravensburger, can be found [here](https://www.ravensburger.de/spielanleitungen/ecm/Spielanleitungen/229617_23334%2072dpi.pdf).
 I will summarize them below.

 In this document, I will describe the specifications of the Preys and Hunters program.
 You can find more information about grading [here](GRADING.md).

 > Note: the specifications might be incomplete.
 For example, handling of expected inputs, or corner cases might not be fully specified.
 In this case, instead of complaining about that, you must pro-actively work to fix the problem by proposing updates, refinements, and public test cases!
 In other terms, the responsibility is yours as much as of your teacher!

+In Assignment 3, you will to re-implement the "standard" version of the application, as described below, using the Bulletin Board and the Hollywood programming styles.
+In addition to that, you will also develop "enhancements" of the application that will be delivered as Aspects and Plugins.
+The description of such enhancements and additional references can be found [here](ADDONS.md).

 ## Goal and Rules of the Game
 The goal of the game is for the fishermen/hunters to capture as many fishes/preys as possible, while for the fishes/preys the goal is to escape to safety in the open sea, where fishermen/hunters cannot go.